Technologicat/mcpyrate/README.md

                 starargs=None, kwargs=None)
 ```

+Any missing source locations and `ctx` fields are fixed automatically in a postprocessing step, so you don't need to care about those when writing your AST.

+If you get an error saying an AST node is missing the mandatory field `lineno`, the actual error is likely something else.
+The first thing to check is that your macro is really inserting AST nodes where the compiler expects those, instead of accidentally inserting bare values.

 ### Quasiquotes

-We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to ease writing macros.
+We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.
 It's similar to MacroPy's, but there are differences in the details.

 ### Walk an AST